Las Vegas Personal Injury Attorneys

 The overall value of your case is based on the severity of the injury, the effects of the injury on your life and the negligence of the other party.

-Medical Expenses: reimbursement for treatment you’ve already received and compensation for the estimated cost of medical care you’ll need in the future including but not limited to:
+Medical Expenses: reimbursement for the treatment you’ve already received and compensation for the estimated cost of medical care you’ll need in the future including but not limited to:

 - hospital bills